simonwahll/wahllcontent/python/tutorial/chapter_2.md

 toc: true
 ---

-Theres a tradition in programming that the first program you will learn to write prints Hello World! in the terminal.
+There's a tradition in programming that the first program you will learn to write prints Hello World! in the terminal.
 In this chapter we will learn how to do this and explain how it works.

 Start by opening a file in any text editor and save it with the name hello_world.py anywhere on your computer where you can locate it later.
 In this file, enter the following and save it.
 ```py